nus-cs2103/website-base/admin/tp-pe-fragment.md

 {{ embed_topic("tp-grading-bugs-fragment.md#dgBugs", "Admin " + icon_embedding + " tP Grading → **Possible DG Bugs**", "3", indent="1") }}
 <p/>

-* **You may visit the team's project on GitHub during this portion**, for the purpose of verifying the accuracy of documentation %%e.g., to check if a diagram matches the code%%.
-You are also allowed to download and open the team's code in a code editor.

 * **You _may_ report grammar issues** as bugs but note that minor grammar issues that don't hinder the reader are allowed to be categorized as `response.NotInScope` (by the receiving team) -- such bugs earn only small amount or credit for the tester (hence, do not waste time reporting too many minor grammar errors).

 -------------------------------------------------------------------------{.border-success}